jeromelane/codon_optimizer/README.md

 # codon_optimizer
 A simple tool to produce DNA sequences with the most abundant codons in a specific organism.
+This tool provides a basic implementation of codon optimization, using a reference codon usage database.
+More advanced tools like **[DNAChisel](https://github.com/Edinburgh-Genome-Foundry/DnaChisel)** and **[CodonBERT](https://github.com/Sanofi-Public/CodonBERT)** offer more sophisticated and optimized approaches to codon optimization.

+The tool uses a reference codon usage database based on human and mouse data.
+You can find the database at **[Kazusa Codon Usage Database](http://www.kazusa.or.jp/codon/)**.
+The publication can be accessed via **[PubMed](https://pubmed.ncbi.nlm.nih.gov/10592250/)**.

 ## Parameters
 *  `-h, --help`            Show this help message and exit.